ronman/django_library_tutorial/README.md

 # django_library_tutorial
-Completion of the MSN Django tutorial which implements a library for managing and checking out books.
+Completion of a Mozilla Django tutorial which implements a library for managing and checking out books.

-This is part of the Coding Nomads Django Course, Section 15, which links to a Mozilla tutorial that describes this project.
+This is part of the Coding Nomads Django Course, Section 15, which links to the Mozilla tutorial for further practice and in-depth info.

+NOTICE: When running on Heroku, enable, toward the end of settings.py, the line: django_heroku.settings(locals())